 What If the Worst Happens – a Pipe Bursts?

 Don’t wait until a pipe bursts to learn how to power off your water supply.
-Take a few minutes now to learn exactly where your water supply valve is located and how to appropriately shut off the water to your home.
+Take a few minutes now to learn just where your water supply valve is located and how to appropriately shut off the water to your home.
 A little prep now will save you valuable time during a plumbing emergency.